 How to book airport parking safely

-Don’t assume that anything outside the airport boundary is a scam.
-There are plenty of excellent third-party providers that can save you a fortune on airport parking.
+There are plenty of reputable third-party providers that can save you a fortune on airport parking.
 Here are our tips for booking safely:

-Avoid websites you don’t know or trust.
-Stick to official airport sites, our WRPs and big-name comparison sites like Holiday Extras and Skypark Secure.
+Stick to official airport sites, our WRPs and big-name comparison sites like Holiday Extras and Skypark Secure, and check the reviews before you book.

 If you’re using a Meet and Greet or valet service, take photos of your car, mileage and petrol levels before handing over the keys.
 Remove any valuables too.